elisabattista/rough-volatility-forecasting/README.md

 ## Future Work

-The findings should be interpreted within the daily-frequency framework adopted in this thesis.

-A natural extension of this research is the use of high-frequency intraday data, where roughness is expected to be more pronounced.
-Future work will investigate whether rough volatility models become more competitive when forecasting volatility at finer time scales.
+A natural extension of this research is the use of high-frequency intraday data, where roughness is expected to emerge more clearly and rough volatility models may become more competitive relative to traditional benchmarks.

 ---